 As explained in the strain field results above, it is impossible to identify the traction-free crack-tip.
 The model above assumes the debonding cracking region consists of a traction-free crack and a cohesive zone.
-It aims to provide a simple way for anto estimate for E{strain} .
+It aims to provide a simple way for an estimate for E{strain} .
 Although the strains along a debonding cracking region can be measured, there is no means to measure the stresses, so it is impossible to measure the real strain energy experimentally.
-There exist a number of more complex beam-foundation models, interface constitutive laws, and finite element models to describe the behaviour of the interface, such as in Wang (2007), Lu et al. (2005), Malek et al. (1998) and Hutchinson & Suo (1992).
-However, considering the strain fields shown in Fig. 4 & 6 previously, where the concrete heterogeneity and randomness of interface flaws play an important role, these more-complex models offer have no clear advance over than the simple model in Fig. 9.
+There exist a number of more complex beam-foundation models, interface constitutive laws, and finite element models to describe the behaviour of the interface, [22-25].
+However, considering the strain fields shown in Fig. 4 & 6 previously, where the concrete heterogeneity and randomness of interface flaws play an important role, these more complex models have no clear advance than the simple model in Fig. 9.
 To the knowledge of the authors, none of the above models have been validated against fracture tests at a detailed scale.
 Thus the simple model in Fig.9 is used here for the estimation of E{strain} .